-The holy date for this special festival of Govardhan Puja in 2015 is November 12.
-Relation of Govardhan hill and Krishna is very special, may be that’s why He is also known as Govardhandhari.
+The holy date for festival Govardhan Puja in 2019 is Monday, October 28.
+Relation of Govardhan hill and Lord Krishna is very special, may be that’s why He is also known as Govardhandhari.
 Auspiciousness of this day can’t be defined in few words.
 Read on to know more.

-As you all know that the festival of Dipawali is a five-day carnival, the fourth day is celebrated as Govardhan Puja.
-Goverdhan Puja is also popular as Diwali Padwa, Bali Padva, Bali Pratipada, and Annakut.
-We are here to tell everything that you need to know about Govardhan Puja in 2015.
+As you all know that the festival of Diwali is a five-day carnival, the fourth day is celebrated as Govardhan Puja.
+Govardhan Puja is also popular as Diwali Padwa, Bali Padva, Bali Pratipada, and Annakut.
+We are here to tell everything that you need to know about Govardhan Puja.

 Govardhan Puja is paid high reverence due to its association with the festival of Diwali.
-Since, Govardhan Puja is celebrated on Deepavali’s fourth day, one cannot celebrate the complete five-day combo of Dipawali without honoring the day of Goverdhan Puja or Annakut?
+Since, Govardhan Puja is celebrated on Deepavali’s fourth day, one cannot celebrate the complete five-day combo of Diwali without honoring the day of Govardhan Puja or Annakut?

-Now, let’s know the date and timing of Goverdhan Puja in 2015, according to Hindu calendar .
+Now, let’s know the date and timing of Govardhan Puja in 2019, according to Hindu calendar .

-Hopefully, now you would be able to perform the proceedings of Goverdhan Puja in 2015 with a better approach.
+Hopefully, now you would be able to perform the proceedings of Govardhan Puja in 2019 with a better approach.

-Krishna is also known as Govardhan Dhari, and in this section, we will discuss Krishna’s role in glorifying the name of Goverdhan Parvat.
+Lord Krishna is also known as Govardhan Dhari, and in this section, we will discuss his role in glorifying the name of Goverdhan Parvat.